JustcallDinesh/bus-tracker-app/README.md

-Here , i created project named Bus tracker for rural area , now the projects not fully completed .

-i still have develope the project.
+Here , I created project named Bus tracker app for rural area , Now the projects not fully completed .
+Now i still have develope the project.

 thats RouteScreen or Home screen